 Fauquier Community Read

-Fauquier County Public Library proudly presents Fauquier Community Read.
+Fauquier Public Library proudly presents Fauquier Community Read.
 Community Reads across the country engage and enlighten citizens, foster a sense of community and create a culture of community-wide reading.

 Fauquier Community Read is made possible through the generous support of the Friends of the Fauquier Library, Fauquier Library Board of Trustees, the Nicolaas and Patricia Kortlandt Fund at the Northern Piedmont Community Foundation and our community partners.